neschenbaum/academic-kickstart/content/publication/multiproduct/index.md

 publication: ""
 publication_short: ""

-abstract: "This paper studies dynamic monopoly pricing in a unified analytical framework that allows for multiple durable or rental varieties, as well as other settings including positive selection.
-We show that the driving force behind dynamic pricing is the seller’s incentive to trade up consumers to higher-valued consumption options.
-We derive two key results.
-First, if there are no trading-up opportunities at static monopoly prices, the seller can do no better than set static monopoly prices and obtain the commitment profit irrespective of commitment ability.
-Second, if trading-up opportunities exist for any history, the seller engages in dynamic pricing by lowering prices until reaching prices that leave no trading-up opportunities in the static game and will exhaust all trading-up opportunities in finite time if the seller’s static profit is strictly positive at profit-maximizing prices that exhaust all trading-up opportunities."
+abstract: "This paper studies a broad class of dynamic monopoly pricing problems, including  various  unexplored  settings  (e.g.,  multiple  rental  varieties).
+We show that the driving force behind pricing dynamics is the seller’s incentive to  trade  up  consumers  to  higher-valued  consumption  options.
+In  Coasian settings, consumers can be traded up from the static optimum, and pricing dynamics  arise  until  all  trading-up  opportunities  are  exhausted.
+In  Non-Coasian settings, consumers cannot be traded up from the static optimum, and  no  pricing  dynamics  arise.
+Hence,  dynamic  monopoly  pricing  can  be characterized  by  checking  for  trading-up  opportunities  in  the  static  optimum."

 # Summary.
 An optional shortened abstract.
 summary: ""